About the fund

 Any organisation that runs an Accredited Museum in Scotland.

-Partnership applications are welcome and we can accept applications from formally constituted groups of museums with their own bank accounts.
+Partnership applications are welcome and we can accept applications from formally constituted groups of museums with their own bank accounts or from an Accredited museum applying on behalf of the partnership.

 What we can fund

-This fund is designed to be flexible so that it can respond to the changing needs of the sector as it starts to recover from the impacts of the pandemic.
+This fund is designed to be flexible so that it can respond to the changing needs of the sector as it recovers from the impacts of the pandemic.
 It will support small scale project activity, but it can also support resource and activity that is not project based, providing they will have impact in any of the following areas:

 Activity that will build operational resilience.
 This could cover costs such as: